Kempton Park, South Africa

 Kempton Park is a city in the East Rand region of Gauteng province, South Africa.
 It is part of the City of Ekurhuleni Metropolitan Municipality.
-It is situated south of Tembisa, one of the largest townships in South Africa, which is also part of Ekurhuleni.
+It is situated south of Thembisa, one of the largest townships in South Africa, which is also part of Ekurhuleni.
 South Africa's busiest airport, O. R. Tambo International Airport is located in Kempton Park.

 The name of the city is sometimes written as "Kemptonpark" in Afrikaans.

 History

-Kempton Park lies on what was two Boer farms in the South African Republic (ZAR).
+Kempton Park lies on what were two Boer farms in the South African Republic (ZAR).
 The first farm was Zuurfontein No 369 with the title deed issued to Johannes Stephanus Marais on 25 October 1859 and surveyed to be 3000 morgen on 12 December 1859.
 The second farm northwest of the first was registered to Cornelius Johannes Beukes in March 1865 and was called Rietfontein 32 IR.

 After the discovery of gold in Johannesburg, 22 km southwest of the farms in 1886, a railway connecting Pretoria to Vereeniging and to the Cape line was constructed in the early 1890s.
-The railway line did not go through Johannesburg, but passed to the east through the two farms with a station called Zuurfontein.
-That station would be linked by a side-rail to the Zuid-Afrikaansche Fabrieken voor Ontplofbare Stoffen, a dynamite factory a few kilometres north west.
+The railway line did not go through Johannesburg, but passed to the east through the two farms with a station called Zuurfontein, which would be linked by a side-rail to the Zuid-Afrikaansche Fabrieken voor Ontplofbare Stoffen, a dynamite factory a few kilometres north west.

 The city was established on 24 August 1903 when Karl Friedrich Wolff sub-divided a portion of his Zuurfontein farm into 216 residential stands and named the new town Kempten after the German town in Bavaria of his birth.
 The name was anglicised into Kempton Park.

 O. R. Tambo International Airport (Africa's busiest airport) is located in Kempton Park.
-In 1952 the airport, then known as Jan Smuts International Airport, was built on land next to the community, and opened in 1953.
+In 1952, the airport, then known as Jan Smuts International Airport, was built on land next to the community, and opened in 1953.
 The airport's name was changed to Johannesburg International Airport in the late 1990s and then to OR Tambo International Airport in 2006.
-Kempton Park has been part of the City of Ekurhuleni Metropolitan Municipality since the year 2000.
+Kempton Park has been part of the City of Ekurhuleni Metropolitan Municipality since 2000.

 Storming of the Kempton Park World Trade Centre

 The storming of Kempton Park World Trade Centre took place on 25 June 1993 when approximately three thousand members of the Afrikaner Volksfront (AVF), Afrikaner Weerstandsbeweging (AWB) and other paramilitary White Nationalist Afrikaner groups stormed the World Trade Centre in Kempton Park.
-At the time of the attack the World Trade Centre was the venue for multi-party CODESA negotiations to end the apartheid system through the country's first multi-racial elections.
+At the time of the attack, the World Trade Centre was the venue for multi-party CODESA negotiations to end the apartheid system through the country's first multi-racial elections.
 These negotiations were strongly opposed by some White groups in South Africa.
-The invasion came after other clashes between police and right-wingers, such as the Battle of Ventersdorp, and much belligerent rhetoric from supremacists such as Eugène Terre'Blanche of the AWB.